RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/implementing-cd.md

 * Web Console - Coolstore Monolith Prod at `OpenShift Web Console`.

-Next, navigate to _Builds -> Pipelines_ and click __Start Pipeline__ next to the `coolstore-monolith` pipeline:
+Next, navigate to `Builds > Build Configs > monolith-pipeline > Start Build`:

 ![Prod]({% image_path pipe-start.png %})

-This will start the pipeline. **It will take a minute or two to start the pipeline** (future runs will not take as much time as the Jenkins infrastructure will already be warmed up).
+This will start the pipeline. `It will take a minute or two to start the pipeline`(future runs will not take as much time as the Jenkins infrastructure will already be warmed up).
 You can watch the progress of the pipeline:

 ![Prod]({% image_path pipe-prog.png %})

-Once the pipeline completes, return to the Prod Project Overview at `OpenShift Web Console`
+Once the pipeline completes, return to the Prod Project Status at `OpenShift Web Console`

 and notice that the application is now deployed and running!

 ![Prod]({% image_path pipe-done.png %})

-View the production app **with the blue header from before** is running by clicking: CoolStore Production App at `OpenShift Web Console`

-(it may take a few moments for the container to deploy fully.)
+It may take a few moments for the container to deploy fully.

 #####Congratulations!
 You have successfully setup a development and production environment for your project and can use this workflow for future projects as well.